Tisnaan1/Tisnaan1/README.md

 - 💞️ I’m looking to collaborate on the oppia project
 - 📫 How to reach me @nanlopdafwat@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: Love staying indoors.
+- ⚡ Fun fact: I Love staying indoors.

 <!---
 Tisnaan1/Tisnaan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.